sandersn/pr-triage/notes/eli.md

   - This is a fix for the bug I asked you to look at recently.
 * https://github.com/microsoft/TypeScript/pull/35155 - disallow exponentational operator on bigint for targets <ES2016
 * https://github.com/microsoft/TypeScript/pull/36654 - did-you-mean error+codefix for non-Promise returning async functions

-== Ready to Merge ==

-* https://github.com/microsoft/TypeScript/pull/37367 - fix(37364): No completions in string literal index on mapped type
+* https://github.com/microsoft/TypeScript/pull/37797 - Add static index signature

 == Instructions ==